anthonygrees/compliance-workshop/windows_inspec.md

 ![Windows Version](/images/5package.png)

 ### Step 6: Check if a Windows Service installed and Enabled
 Is a particular Service installed ?
+Add the following code.

 ```bash
 ## service example